nicooga/algorithms_sedgewick_wayne/src/chapter_1/section_5/Exercise10.md

 > be invalid

 We would we doing the opposite of normal: attaching the larger tree to the smaller one.
-This makes it so we always generate a larger tree each time we merge.
+This makes it so we always generate a larger tree each time we merge, which breaks the property of the algorithm of keeping the max depth under `lg(N)`.
+See previous exercise explanation.